Linguistics

 Linguistics also concerns itself with the study of functions and use of human language.
 Languages are used for expression: for communication as well as for thinking.
 A subfield of Linguistics called Pragmatics studies the use of language in society and its use in communication.

-Various functions of languages, such as establishing identities, organizing the relations between individuals, groups and communities etc are studied in a subfield called Sociolinguistics.
+Various functions of languages, such as establishing identities, organizing the relations between individuals, groups and communities etc. are studied in a subfield called Sociolinguistics.
 Here, the complex relationship of language and society is investigated.

 Linguistics is an interdisciplinary field of knowledge.
 It not only interacts closely with literature, culture studies, sociology, politics, philosophy, media studies, anthropology, psychology but also with education, health science, computer science and neuroscience.